 And those players who bargained with the demon for Blood Magic, only to feel bad about the cost and reload a previous save, found that Blood Magic was still unlocked, and they could go ahead and make the "good" choice anyway.

-With a high enough coercion skill, your "deal" can basically amount to "I'll let you live if you null your deal with the kid and teach me blood magic".
-But only if the Player character is a mage and can make the deal with the demon themselves.
+With a high enough coercion skill, your "deal" can basically amount to "I'll let you live if you null your deal with the kid and teach me blood magic."
+But this is only an option if the player character is a mage and can make the deal with the demon themselves.

 Deconstructor Fleet: The game heavily deconstructs the "fantasy hero" genre, adding realistic and unpleasant politics and bigotry to the fantasy setting, and making moral choices complicated and difficult.
 At several points, you have the option between doing what is good and doing what, ultimately, will best help save the world.